Investing in New York City Real Estate

 Return on Investment

-Measuring profitability is important.
+Measuring profitability is essential.
 However, in isolation, it means very little.
 Rental income, minus monthly expenses such as maintenance, repairs, and financing costs, give net income.
-However, it should be compared to the amount invested.
+Should be compared to the amount invested.
 The percentage should be examined, to other investments.

 For example, if you have a 2% return, and the ten-year Treasury bond is yielding 2.8%, you would be much better off with the latter.
 Especially faithful since the risk of losing your principal is extraordinarily small (most consider it a risk-free investment).
 There are a couple of other considerations.
 Although the purchase price is typically determined based on square feet, renters usually look at the number of bedrooms.